jimiejosh/spay/README.md

 ## Why you might need it

  To manually integrate simplepay into your website.
-When you're done, you will have added a VoguePay button and supporting code to your website so that customers can click to place orders through simplepay.
+When you're done, you will have added a SimplePay button and supporting code to your website so that customers can click to place orders through simplepay.

 ## License